quieoo/lmpthash/README.md

 Currently, we support the following trace types:
 - `msr`: MSR trace
 - `random`: randomly generated trace
 - `femu`: the trace captured by running FEMU and recording the LPNs accessed by the guest OS.
-Each line in the femu trace looks like this: ```"data time lpn"```
+Each line in the femu trace looks like this: `data time lpn`.
+If you want to generate trace files for different upper-layer applications on your own, you can refer to and use [our other library](https://github.com/quieoo/FEMU_Trace.git)

+It is important to note that since the randomly generated trace does not maintain LPN continuity, which is not a common scenario in traditional storage systems, the performance of LearnedTable and LMPTHASH may degrade in this case.
+Therefore, we recommend downloading and using the MSR trace files instead.

 Meaning of other parameters can be found in [here](include/clmpthash.h).